jointogetherhq/jointogether.online/_corporate-pages/terms-of-use.markdown

   </li>
 </ol>

-12\.
-You shall notify us immediately upon the discovery of any breach of Article 11.
+<span>12\. </span>You shall notify us immediately upon the discovery of any breach of
+Article 11.

-13\.
-We cannot guarantee that this Site will operate in accordance with your expectations, will be uninterrupted or error free.
+<span>13\. </span>We cannot guarantee that this Site will operate in accordance with
+your expectations, will be uninterrupted or error free.
 All express or implied representations and warranties (whether statutory or otherwise) in respect of this Site or the Site content all are excluded, except where prohibited by law.
 You access the Site at your own risk.

-### Final provisions
+## Final provisions

-14\.
-Join Together may modify these Terms from time to time and will publish any modifications here.
+<span>14\. </span>Join Together may modify these Terms from time to time and will publish
+any modifications here.

-15\.
-We may transfer our rights under these Terms to another organisation without your consent.
+<span>15\. </span>We may transfer our rights under these Terms to another organisation
+without your consent.
 We will notify you in writing if this happens.

-16\.
-Any questions about these Terms can be sent to [hello@jointogether.online](mailto:hello@jointogether.online).
+<span>16\. </span>Any questions about these Terms can be sent to
+[hello@jointogether.online](mailto:hello@jointogether.online).

-17\.
-Any claims arising out of or relating to these Terms will be governed by the laws of England.
+<span>17\. </span>Any claims arising out of or relating to these Terms will be governed by
+the laws of England.
 Any dispute arising from these Terms shall be resolved in the exclusive jurisdiction of the courts in England.

+## These terms were last updated in April 2022.